thelia/thelia.github.io/documentation/form/index.md

 subnav: form_index
 ---

-#How form works ?
+# How form works ?

-With Thelia 2, form management is totaly new.
+With Thelia 2, form management is completely new.
 Each form has a dedicated class allowing to control many things like validation, default values, etc.

-Form in Thelia 2 use Forms Symfony Component.
-We made a wrapper that initialize all form process for you, you have just to declare all your fields and put options on each like validation.
+Form in Thelia 2 use Forms Symfony component.
+We made a wrapper that initialize all form processing for you, you have just to declare all your fields and define options on each field, such as validation.
 Using form process is not mandatory but highly recommanded !

+# Form lifecycle

+A form is displayed using a Thelia template.
+When this form is submitted, the data are processed by a Thelia action.

+If the form is successfully processed, the customer is redirected to a success URL, which is defined by the 'success_url' form field (remember: Thelia navigation is completely driven by your templates)

+If the form cannot be processed, the form "action" attribute is used.
+Thus, setting the form action URL to the current view is a good way to process errors.
+If it's not clear, see the [form template](template.md) below.

-##How to declare your forms ?
+## How to declare your forms ?

-Like loops, you have to declare your form in config file using <forms> and <form> keyword :
+Like loops, you have to declare your form in config file using <forms> and <form> elements :

 ```xml
 <forms>